leandromoreira/ffmpeg-libav-tutorial/README.md

 Since the [FFmpeg](#ffmpeg---command-line) is so useful as a command line tool to do essential tasks over the media files, how can we use it in our programs?

 FFmpeg is [composed by several libraries](https://www.ffmpeg.org/doxygen/trunk/index.html) that can be integrated into our own programs.
-Usually when you install FFmpeg, it installs automatically all these libraries, I'll be referring to the set of these libraries as **FFmpeg libav**.
+Usually, when you install FFmpeg, it installs automatically all these libraries.
+I'll be referring to the set of these libraries as **FFmpeg libav**.

 > This title is a homage to Zed Shaw's series [Learn X the Hard Way](https://learncodethehardway.org/) specially his book Learn C the Hard Way.

 ## Chapter 0 - The infamous hello world

-This hello world actually won't show the message `"hello world"` in the terminal :tongue: instead we're going to **print out information about the video**, things like its format (container), duration, resolution, audio channels and in the end we'll **decode some frames and save them as image files**.
+This hello world actually won't show the message `"hello world"` in the terminal :tongue: instead we're going to **print out information about the video**, things like its format (container), duration, resolution, audio channels and, in the end, we'll **decode some frames and save them as image files**.

 ### FFmpeg libav architecture